ekasit-ja/pcj-django/README.md

 ### Development is conducted on Windows 10.  use _Ubuntu_ CLI to work with UNIX command in Windows environment.
 1. install **Python version 3** (note that command will be **python3** not just **python**)
 2. use **pip3** command for installing packages (not **pip**)
+3. use **Bisvise SSH Client** application for terminal and FTP to server
-3. folder structure will be like below (not mentioned folders are auto-generated)
+4. folder structure will be like below (not mentioned folders are auto-generated)

 ```
 .                           # project folder